levflevine/School_District_Analysis/README.md

 ![image00](/Resources/New_THS_Student_Scores_by_Grade.png)

 ### Revised Analysis: Deliverable 2 ###
-To eliminate the impact of the altered 9th grade math and reading scores at Thomas High School, we excluded the impacted scores and the corresponding student records from the analysis and rerun the entire distric school metrics based on a reduced dataset.
+To eliminate the impact of the altered 9th grade math and reading scores at Thomas High School, we excluded the impacted scores and the corresponding student record counts from the Score and % Passing analyses and rerun the entire distric school metrics based on a modified dataset.

 The ***rerunning the analysis*** has generated the following ***revised metrics***.